Anjana-MU/..CSharp/StaticModifier/Notes.md

-- In classes, interfaces, and structs, you may add the static modifier to fields, methods, properties, operators, events, and constructors.
 - Use the static modifier to declare a static member, which belongs to the type itself rather than to a specific object.
 - Accessed with the name of the class
 - Static member has only one copy of the member